amzoss/amzoss.github.io/_projects/visualizing-manuscript-metadata.md

 collection: projects
 layout: project_post
 image: 'assets/images/manuscript_dashboard.png'
+image_alt: A dashboard with a colorful network diagram at the top, filters on the right, and a table along the bottom.
 ---
 A project to process and visualize metadata from manuscript collections being considered for a re-description project.